 - Composition of an Article - Guidelines on Format and Style.
 Focuses on the author's role in the preparation of the manuscript, and the immediate steps required prior to submission. - What Happens Next?
-A brief look at the editorial process after receipt of an article.
+A brief look at the editorial process after AP receives your article.